jtdaugherty/brick/docs/guide.rst

    data CounterEvent = Counter Int

-With this type declaration we can now use counter events in our app by using the application type ``App s e CounterEvent``.
+With this type declaration we can now use counter events in our app by using the application type ``App s CounterEvent n``.
 To handle these events we'll just need to look for ``AppEvent`` values in the event
 handler: